ErikKarlkvist/FootballTown/Report4.md

 *Sprint Discussion* | *7 hours* | *Each team member: 1 hour*
 *Map implementation* | *4.5 hours* |*Tobias: 4.5 hours*
 *Splash Screen* | *1 hour* | * Tobias: 1 hour*
+*Teams Rank page * | *  hour* | * Goitom: 4 hours, Alexander *

 # Reflections
 During this sprint we continued to work in the same fashion as in the earlier sprints, we also had some idea of our velocity given the completed tasks in the former sprint.
 However, as this is our final sprint we did not do any planning poker but instead took on finishing all of the tasks as we felt that this was managable.

 ## Pair Programming
 Similar to the previous sprint, pair programming was not largely utalized this sprint as each member have an understanding about how the framework works.
 However, we did spend time working together such that potential errors could be quickly solved which yields somewhat of a simular approach to the pair programming methodology.

 ## Scrum Board
 The scrum board was utalized in this sprint as well, similar to the previous one.
 It gave an understanding of what was in progress and how much was left to do.

 ## Scrum Meetings
 The scrum meetings consisted of cathing up on what everyone was doing and also working together as described in the *pair programming* section.

 ## Product Owner/Customer
 The customer satisfaction after the previous sprint was positive, the customer vented their opinions and wishes for this sprint and we as a development team tried to reach a consensus on what could be delivered within the final timeframe.

 ## Code Ownership and Refactoring
 [Write something here, no idea what]